weesvisje/docs/docs/advanced/manual-network-transport-configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Before you call `tryStartSync()` you may want to configure additional connections configurations for the current Ditto instance. _Before_ you call `tryStartSync()`, construct a `DittoTransportConfig` value and set `ditto.SetTransportConfig`.
+There are instances where you may want to configure additional connections configurations for the current Ditto instance.
+This section will teach you how to configure your Ditto instance to listen for connections on a port explicitly and to connect to remote instances via a host (IP) and port.

+ In this tutorial, we  _Before_ you call `tryStartSync()`, construct a `DittoTransportConfig` value and set `ditto.SetTransportConfig`.

 ### Explicitly connecting another remote Ditto instance